shedskin/shedskin/tests2/README.md

 - [x] run all tests as either executables or python extensions
 - [x] unify both shedskin compilation modes for tests such that both executables and python extensions are generated, built and run for reach test run.
 - [ ] improved cleanup for default method in cases of multiple local imports
-- [ ] enabled windows platform support for cmake-based method
+- [ ] enabled windows platform support for cmake-based method and [conan](https://conan.io)
 - [ ] convert more tests
+- [ ] create TODO.md (perhaps auto-generated) to collect all non-working tests